xuankimtran/docs-1/pages/katalon-studio/docs/create-test-case.md

 ## Generate Test Steps in Manual View

-The tutorial below will give you step-by-step instruction to create an automated Test Case in Manual mode.
-Do as follows:
+The tutorial below will give you step-by-step instruction to create test steps in Manual mode.

 1. In the **Manual** tab of the **Test Case Editor**, click **Add**.
 A new line represented a test step is generated.